NICE THINGS PEOPLE HAVE SAID

 "Starting off with a bang – and a catchy, hip-swaying beat – with the song 'In Demand,' Hot Candy seems to teeter on the edge of indie rock and pop, with a hint of vintage appeal.
 At times reminding us of our favorite 80’s rock music – heavy in gnarly guitar riffs and synth - Hot Candy travels through slow, vibey tracks ('Desiree,' 'Clumsy Mirror') with stunning finesse and rips through intense, impression-making tracks ('Not Enough Time,' 'Baby Bigshot,' 'Ugly Evergreen') like there’s no tomorrow.
 Smokey Brights wraps the album with an ethereal, reverb-ridden, intricate narrative with 'Stickman,' and we’re left wanting more."

 "Smokey Brights isn't interested in sounding slick or pretending to be perfect.
-Through their second album, the not-really-hipster Seattle quintet comes across just as amiable and humble as Ryan Devlin does while delivering that chorus.
 Their sound is a warm combination of charmingly lo-fi and charmingly retro; they're willing to go simple and DIY, crank up the psychedelics or maybe play with '60s spy-movie tones just for the fun of it.
 They're about finding ways to enjoy the ride and remembering we're all in it together."

 That Music Magazine